-The Structural Flow analysis framework for Dava's AST has been written such that new flow analyses can be added to Dava by implementing the abstract methods declared by the framework.
-These deal with the initialization of the analysis and then subsequently deal with the type of information to be stored by different constructs.
+The Structural Flow analysis framework for Dava's AST has been written by providing an abstract StructuredAnalysis Java class.
+Programmers wanting to implement an analysis need only implement the abstract methods in this class which deal with the initialization of the analysis and then subsequently dealing with the type of information to be stored by different constructs.

 The analysis begins by traversing the AST.
 As each Java construct is encountered a specialized method responsible for processing this construct is invoked.
 An input set containing information gathered so far is sent as an argument.
 Each construct is handled differently depending on the components it contains and its semantics.
-The processing of the construct might add, remove or modify the elements of the input set.
+The processing of the construct might add, remove or modify the input set.
 The result is returned in the form of an output set which then becomes the input set for the next construct.
-Figure 10 shows how the framework handles a sequence of statements.
+Figure 12 shows how the framework handles a sequence of statements.
 The processing method iterates through the statements in the sequence with the output set of one statement becoming the input of the next statement.
 The output set of the last statement is the output set of the sequence of statements.
+This kind of structure based flow analysis is not new.
+Similar work has been done by Emami et. al. [5, 7] for gathering alias and points-to-analysis information for the McCat C compiler.
+Dava's flow analysis framework is an implementation of the same approach utilized in McCat but implemented for Java.